ncbi/niso-jats/publishing/1.1d2/mml2/dtd/README.txt

 ------------------------------------------------------

-3.2  Modules Used in the Archiving XHTML MathML 3.0 DTD
+3.2  Modules Used in the Publishing XHTML MathML 3.0 DTD

- - JATS-archivearticle1-mathml3.dtd (XHTML tables with
+ - JATS-journalpublishing1-mathml3.dtd (XHTML tables with
       MathML 3.0)
-      - The Archiving DTD using the XHTML table model with MathML 3.0
+      - The Publishing DTD using the XHTML table model with MathML 3.0

- - JATS-archivecustom-modules1.ent
+ - JATS-journalpubcustom-modules1.ent
- - JATS-archivecustom-classes1.ent
+ - JATS-journalpubcustom-classes1.ent
- - JATS-archivecustom-mixes1.ent
+ - JATS-journalpubcustom-mixes1.ent
- - JATS-archivecustom-models1.ent
+ - JATS-journalpubcustom-models1.ent
  - JATS-nlmcitation1.ent

  - JATS-XHTMLtablesetup1.ent